Goals

 • The balance and potential conflict between being a membership organization and a successful business enterprise.

-• Working collaboratively with other pathology organizations and in the “house of medicine”.
+• Working collaboratively with other medical organizations (e.g. AMA) in the “house of medicine”.

 If Elected….